-SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS In-Network PLAN PROVISIONS AND BENEFITS Out-of-Network Mental Health/Substance Abuse Services Inpatient mental health and substance abuse services (facility and physician fee) 90% of network rate 60% of network rate Residential Treatment Center 90% of network rate 60% of network rate Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP) (facility and physician fee) 90% of network rate 60% of network rate Office mental health and substance abuse services (physician fee) \$20 Copayment 60% of network rate Outpatient mental health and substance abuse services (physician fee) 90% of network rate 60% of network rate (services must be authorized by calling 1-800-292-2879.
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS In-Network Out-of-Network Mental Health/Substance Abuse Services Inpatient mental health and substance abuse services (facility and physician fee) 90% of network rate 60% of network rate Residential Treatment Center 90% of network rate 60% of network rate Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP) (facility and physician fee) 90% of network rate 60% of network rate Office mental health and substance abuse services (physician fee - including Online visits and Intensive In-Home Behavioral Health Programs) \$20 Copayment 60% of network rate Please see the "Office Visits" section for Mental Health and Substance Abuse Virtual Visits received from our Online Provider LiveHealth Online.
+Outpatient mental health and substance abuse services (physician fee) 90% of network rate 60% of network rate (services must be authorized by calling 1-800-292-2879.
 Failure to pre-certify will result in denial of benefits.)

-SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS In-Network Out-of-Network Autism / Applied Behavioral Analysis (ABA) Therapy \$20 Copay then 100% of 60% of network rate network rate; not subject to Deductible Organ and Tissue Transplants The Centers of Excellence Programs direct patients to network heart, liver, lung and bone marrow transplant In-Network : 90% of vendor network rate at a contracted transplant center; subject to In- Network Deductible Out-of-Network: 60% of Covered Services at a non- contracted transplant center; subject to Out-of-Network Deductible and to Balance Billing. specialists.
+SELECTED PLAN FEATURES AND COVERED SERVICES PLAN PROVISIONS AND BENEFITS PLAN PROVISIONS AND BENEFITS In-Network Out-of-Network Autism / Applied Behavioral Analysis (ABA) Therapy \$20 Copay then 100% of network rate; not subject to Deductible 60% of network rate Organ and Tissue Transplants The Centers of Excellence Programs direct patients to network heart, liver, lung and bone marrow transplant specialists.
+In-Network : 90% of vendor network rate at a contracted transplant center; subject to In- Network Deductible Out-of-Network: 60% of Covered Services at a non- contracted transplant center; subject to Out-of-Network Deductible and to Balance Billing.
 The lifetime benefit limit for expenses related to a donor search , when using a contracted transplant Center, is \$10,000 Prior approval may be required.
 There will be no donor search benefit provided if an individual uses a non-contracted transplant center.
-Lifetime benefit limit of \$10,000 donor search benefit.
 For additional information regarding the COE Program for organ and tissue transplants, please contact Anthem at 1-866-694-0724.
+Centers of Excellence (COE) Transplant Providers Blue Distinction Center Facility: Blue Distinction facilities have met or exceeded national quality standards for care delivery.
+Centers of Medical Excellence (CME) : Centers of Medical Excellence facilities have met or exceeded quality standards for care delivery.
+In-Network Transplant Provider : Providers who have achieved designation as a Centers of Medical Excellence for Transplant and/or Blue Distinction Centers + or Blue Distinction Centers for Transplant.
+Out of Network (PAR) Transplant Provider : Providers participating in the Plan's networks but not designated as a Centers of Medical Excellence for Transplant or Blue Distinction Center + or Blue Distinction Center for Transplant.